lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If EDHOC message_4 is used, or in case of an error message, it is sent from the client to the server's resource in the payload of a POST request, prepended with the connection identifier C_I.
 In case of an error message sent in response to message_4, it is sent analogously to an error message sent in response to message_2.

-An example of a successful EDHOC exchange over CoAP in the reverse message flow is shown in {{fig-coap2}}.
+An example of a completed EDHOC session over CoAP in the reverse message flow is shown in {{fig-coap2}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 Client    Server